A vulnerability in Windows 10 Update Assistant enables malicious users to run code with SYSTEM permissions.

 On the other hand, devices running Update Assistant on Windows 10 on the 1903 version are also vulnerable to attacks if the update was installed manually.

 Microsoft has already released a new version of Update Assistant to resolve the vulnerability and recommends all users to install it as soon as possible.
-The only way to fix the flaw is not to install this new version, at least until the patch is included in some update rollup.
+The only way to fix the bug is to manually install this new version, at least until the patch is included in some bug fixes.
 Of course you should uninstall the older version:

 Microsoft reports that the defect was not publicly disclosed and thus no (yet) exploit has been released.
 However, you need to update your system.